• Skip to primary navigation

 chili con carne

-Stovetop And Slow Cooker Options
+Stove Top And Slow Cooker Options

-You can make this chili con carne on the stovetop or in a slow cooker, depending on your schedule.
 Both methods will give you a thick, hearty, flavor-packed chili that tastes like it has been simmering all day.

 1. The stovetop method is quick and flexible when you want to pull together a hearty meal in under an hour, while the slow cooker is ideal when you want to let dinner take care of itself.